unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/01_create-web-api.md

 To add **Properties** to an entity, select the Entity from the **Entities** menu on the left and click on **+ Add a property** in the central panel.

-We're going to create three properties named *lastName*, *firstName* and *age*.
+We are going to create three properties named *lastName*, *firstName* and *age*.
 Note that the *id* property was created automatically.

 For each property you create, you can choose a data type, cardinality and default value.
 You can also decide if the property can take a *null* value.